PS4 Controller Bluetooth Dongle for PC Gaming: Guide

 Software for Optimal Gaming (DS4Windows & Steam)

 • DS4Windows: This popular, open-source tool allows your PS4 controller to emulate an Xbox 360 controller, which has broader native support in PC games.
-It offers extensive customization, including button remapping, light bar color control, and even touchpad functionality.
-Simply download, install, and follow its setup instructions.
+It offers extensive customization, including button remapping, light bar color control, and touchpad functionality.
+Download, install, and follow its setup instructions.
 For advanced users, combining DS4Windows with HidHide can prevent “double inputs” if a game detects both the emulated Xbox controller and the native PS4 controller.

 Troubleshooting Common Bluetooth Dongle and PS4 Controller Issues